CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

 ## Convergence Parameters

 Both the accuracy and the computational expense of a given HOPS calculation are governed by a set of parameters that control the calculation itself: these "convergence parameters" do not define the open quantum system that we wish to simulate.
-"Tightening" any of these convergence parameters results in a calculation that is both more computationally expensive and more accurate, while "loosening" them does the opposite.
+Tightening any of these convergence parameters results in a calculation that is both more computationally expensive and more accurate, while loosening them does the opposite.
 These convergence parameters are:

 -   kmax, the maximum hierarchy depth (larger is tighter)